go-task/task/docs/usage.md

 ## Watch tasks

-If you give a `--watch` or `-w` argument, task will watch for file changes and run the task again.
-This requires the `sources` attribute to be given, so task know which files to watch.
+With the flags `--watch` or `-w` task will watch for file changes and run the task again.
+This requires the `sources` attribute to be given, so task knows which files to watch.

 [gotemplate]: https://golang.org/pkg/text/template/
 [minify]: https://github.com/tdewolff/minify/tree/master/cmd/minify